-We understand that acts of fraud can cause lasting damage to our company and our reputation.
+We understand that acts of fraud can cause lasting damage to our organization and our reputation.
 This activity involves deception or making someone believe something that is not true, either through words, actions or covering up important information.
-We believe that fraud has no place at our company, which values integrity and honesty.
+We believe that fraud has no place at our organization, which values integrity and honesty.

 Fraud can have a lasting, negative effect on our culture and our morale.
 It damages the sense of trust between Crombie and its employees.
 It also presents an ongoing problem of public trust.
-To protect our company, we take an active role in recognizing and preventing any type of fraud at Crombie.
+To protect our organization, we take an active role in recognizing and preventing any type of fraud at Crombie.

 You can help us preserve the bond of trust between you and Crombie by being honest and ethical in everything you do.
 If it doesn't feel right, it probably isn't.
-If you're not sure, see the tree!
-(The decision tree on page 9 can help you decide if an act is acceptable or not.)
+If you're not sure, refer to the questions on page 10 to help you decide if an act is acceptable or not.